 Keeping your clients happy is key to growing your business.
 Happy clients mean revenue AND free referrals through good word of mouth.
 Great job if you’re gaining clients and giving your best effort to keep them satisfied!
 Working long hours to give them the best service is a small problem you can quickly solve.

-#3 You are always, always stressed out
+#3 You find yourself AND your team always, always stressed out

 If you recognize that any of these situations is currently happening to you, then it’s probably in your best interest to hire an employee.
 But wait!
 As I mentioned earlier, you have to be methodical about it.